Meraxes: Description

+Paleobiology

-Osteohistological analysis of the holotype suggests the individual could have been between 39 and 53 years old when it died, having reached skeletal maturity approximately 4 years prior to its death (between 35 and 49 years old), making it the longest-lived non-avian theropod currently known.
-Meraxes was determined to have grown to large size by extending its growth period (hypermorphosis), rather than increasing its relative growth rate (acceleration) through development as in Tyrannosaurus, to which it was compared.
+Osteohistological analysis of the holotype suggests the individual could have been between 39 and 53 years old when it died, having reached skeletal maturity approximately 4 years prior to its death (between 35 and 49 years old).
+This would make it among the longest-lived non-avian theropods currently known.
+Meraxes was determined to have grown to a large size by extending its growth period (hypermorphosis), rather than increasing its relative growth rate (acceleration) through development as in Tyrannosaurus, to which it was compared.
+A 2026 study indicated that Tyrannosaurus likely underwent a more gradual and protracted growth rate than previously thought, reaching asymptomatic size at around 35–40 years of age.
+The upper limit of the growth rate of Tyrannosaurus is approximately 43–53 years.
+This would suggest convergent similarities in growth rates between the two giant theropods.

 Classification

 Canale et al. (2022) recovered Meraxes as the earliest diverging member of the tribe Giganotosaurini within the Carcharodontosauridae.
 The results of their phylogenetic analyses are displayed in the cladogram below: